teler-sh/teler/.github/CONTRIBUTING.md

 ▶ make test
 ```

-Which runs all the linters and tests.
+Which runs all the linters and cross-compability checks.

 ### Create and/ update configuration for documentations